 Occupiers of the Innovation Gateway will have opportunities to collaborate with world-leading academic researchers at the ICR, as well as access some of its state-of-the-art equipment and facilities – including in the new £75m Centre for Cancer Drug Discovery, which is only metres from the new incubator space.

-The Innovation Gateway contains around 6,300 square feet of space, with around 3,500 square metres set to be wet laboratories.
+The Innovation Gateway contains around 6,300 square feet of space, with around 3,500 square feet set to be wet laboratories.

 Facilities will include up to seven individual Category 2 labs, plus shared lab space, up to four office spaces for specific companies, a large hot desking area, break-out meeting rooms and kitchen facilities.
 Additionally, subject to individual agreements with the ICR, occupiers will have access to a range of cutting-edge technologies, services and facilities.